 Before getting behind the wheel, you should ensure that all your lights are working correctly.
 The few seconds it takes to check may save your life.

 Driving in rain or snow is difficult on its own, but malfunctioning wipers can make it even more challenging.
 Once your wipers stop working, especially in heavy snow, you immediately lose visibility and can crash into another car.

 Tires Can Blow Out

 Tires have an average lifespan of 50,000 miles.
 When drivers fail to keep up on tire maintenance, they risk one blowing out on the road.
 When this happens, it can cause severe damage to your car and surrounding vehicles.
-Worn out tires also make the vehicle uneven, thus making it harder to control.
-If a tire is worn to the point where there is minimal or no tread left, you risk hydroplaning, having less control of your vehicle, and/or not being able to stop appropriately.
+Worn-out tires also make the vehicle uneven, thus making it harder to control.
+If a tire is worn to the point where it is minimal or no tread left, you risk hydroplaning, having less control of your vehicle, and/or not being able to stop appropriately.
 Replacing tires may be a big up-front expense, but it is critical to protect lives.

 Seek Legal Counsel in Colorado from Mintz Law Firm

 If you’ve been in a car crash in Colorado due to a mechanical problem, reach out to the auto injury attorneys at Mintz Law Firm.
 Whether you were the driver and believe the failure was a manufacturer defect or you were injured from another vehicle, our attorneys will dedicate themselves to your case and secure financial compensation for your losses.

 Our founder, Attorney David J. Mintz, has more than 35 years of experience representing Colorado accident victims, and he has some of the best attorneys working with him.
 With over 150 years of combined experience, our attorneys know how to achieve the best results for our clients.